animesh1987/moviesDBApp/README.md

 # OR
 npm run dev

-Once the application is loaded in the browser
+Once the application is loaded in the browser:

-- The first page displays the empty state
+- The first page displays the empty state.
 - To trigger search either press the search button or type something in search bar and press enter.
 - Once a movie list from json data file is loaded, click on any movie to view the detail